 Pose a series of questions one at a time.
-For each question, provide a selection of 2-4 imperfect or extreme stances or responses, and ask that each participant choose one.
+For each question, provide a selection of two to four imperfect or extreme stances or responses, and ask that each participant choose one.
 Give them 30 seconds to move to the part of the room that indicates their choice.
 Then, use facilitated discussion about participants' choices to enable insights and takeaways.